 - Memory Problems

-How much is an open heart surgery?
+How much does an open heart surgery cost?

 Does Medicare cover heart surgery?